biaslab/ForneyLab.jl/doc/src/nodes.rst

 Message computation rules
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Since a ``CompositeNode`` behaves like a normal ``Node`` from the outside, one can just call a message calculation rule like :func:`sumProduct!` on it.
 The message will in general be calculated by performing message passing on the internal graph of the composite node.
 If no suitable custom calculation rule is defined in the ``CompositeNode``, ForneyLab will try to automatically derive a suitable :class:`Algorithm` on the internal graph to calculate the desired message.
-However, this might not be possible or desireable, for example if the internal graph contains loops.
+However, this might not be possible or desirable, for example if the internal graph contains loops.
 In such cases it is required to define a *custom message calculation rule* using the function ``addRule!()``.

 .. function:: addRule!(composite_node::CompositeNode, outbound_interface::Interface, message_calculation_rule::Function, algorithm::Algorithm)